Educational use only. Not financial, investment, tax or legal advice.

 The Math

-With a 4% prize rate and 20% tax on savings interest, Premium Bonds effectively offer a similar return to a 5% gross savings account for basic-rate taxpayers, or 6.67% for higher-rate taxpayers.
+With a 3.80% variable prize rate (tax-free) and 20% tax on savings interest, Premium Bonds effectively offer a similar return to a 4.75% gross savings account for basic-rate taxpayers, or 6.33% for higher-rate taxpayers.
 The more you save, the more attractive the tax-free nature becomes.

 Are Premium Bonds Worth It?